THE BLOOD OF CHRIST PROTECTS THE BELIEVER (EXCERPT OF CHRIST IN YOU)

-For the law having a shadow of good things to come, and not the very image of the things, can never with those sacrifices which they offered year by year continually make the comers thereunto perfect.
+For the law, having a shadow of the good things to come, and not the very image of the things, can never with these same sacrifices, which they offer continually year by year, make those who approach perfect.
 (Hebrews 10:1)

 There was authority in the blood of birds, goats, and bulls to appease the wrath of God and to forgive transgressions of the Law of Moses, provided the transgression was not premeditated and willful disobedience, a flaunting of God’s Word.
 The authority and power to remove the tendencies and repair the consequences of sin were not available through the blood of animals.

-For by one offering he hath perfected for ever them that are sanctified.
+For by one offering He has perfected forever those who are being sanctified.
 (Hebrews 10:14)

 The blood of Christ keeps cleansing us and the Holy Spirit keeps writing the laws of God in our heart and mind day after day, year after year, until the work of redemption has been completed in our personality.

 If we keep on following the Spirit of God, remembering we are strangers and pilgrims on the earth, the blood of Christ can work atonement in us.
 We can overcome the accuser by the blood of the Lamb.

 Eventually the Divine redemption will have been brought to the full in our spirit, our soul, and our body.

 Confessing our sins.
 When the Holy Spirit points out to a Christian that he has sinned and that he has a tendency to do so along a certain line, such as the practice of lust, hate, sorcery, pride, covetousness, for example, there is a simple straightforward procedure for immediately restoring his fellowship with the Lord:

 If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.
 (I John 1:9)